 This is another pair of homophones (words that sound alike but are different in meaning, spelling, or both) that can be very confusing.
-Discreet implies the showing of reserve and prudence in one’s behavior or speech.
+Discreet means that someone is showing respect and being reserved in their behavior or speech.
 Discrete means something quite different: “distinct, separate, unrelated.”

-Here are a few useful examples that exemplify their differences:
+Here are a few useful examples that show the differences between these two words:

 “When Netflix hiked its price by a few bucks a month and tried to separate DVD rentals and online streaming into two discrete services, everyone was pretty annoyed.”